sdondley/ClimateChangeChat/about.md

 ## vim
 * all pages are created and edited with vim text editor
+    * more accurately, neovim, a fork of vim
 * allows you to avoid using a mouse
     * I fucking hate using a mouse
         * Way too slow